Guided by the values and expertise of health professionals,

-Guided by the values and expertise of health care professionals, PSR Colorado members and allies offer evidence-based education and advocacy, elevating the voices of health professionals to protect current and future generations from the health impacts of hydraulic fracturing, the climate crisis, and exposure to radionuclides and other toxic substances.
+PSR Colorado members and allies offer evidence-based education and advocacy, elevating the voices of health professionals to protect current and future generations from the health impacts of hydraulic fracturing, the climate crisis, and exposure to radionuclides and other toxic substances.
 PSR Colorado advocates for alternatives to reliance on fossil fuels and nuclear energy.

-We won’t give up!
+We don’t give up!

 Physicians for Social Responsibility (PSR) national was founded in 1961 with the motto “Prevention is the only cure.”
 This has led us to educate and advocate for nuclear weapons reductions and the prevention of nuclear war and more recently to rise to the challenge of the climate crisis.